 Task: Oversees the operation of all runners and assigns Runner Team Members as needed to facilitate internal communications, needs or functions among all stations throughout the VRC.
 The Runner Team Leader maintains communications with the members of the Runner Team and acts as the main dispatch for service requests.
 The Team Leader also tracks all request for service to be used for after action reports regarding VRC planning and operations reviews.

-Renner Team Members
+Runner Team Members

 Appointed by: Runner Team Leader